Epitome of Torture

-Epitome of Torture is the fourteenth album by the German thrash metal band Sodom.
-The album debuted on the Billboard Heatseakers Chart at 25, their highest Billboard Debut ever.
+Epitome of Torture is the fourteenth album by German thrash metal band Sodom.
+The album debuted on the Billboard Heatseakers Chart at 25, their highest Billboard debut ever.

-The song "Katjuscha" contains melody from song "Katyusha", a World War II Soviet Russian folk song originally composed by Matvei Blanter in 1938.
+The song "Katjuscha" contains a melody from the song "Katyusha", a World War II Soviet Russian folk song originally composed by Matvei Blanter in 1938.
 A music video was made for the song "Stigmatized."